tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/常见问题/数据安全_intl_en.md

 ### How long is a temporary key valid for?

 A temporary key is valid for 2 hours (7,200 seconds) at most.
 Requests made with an expired temporary key will be rejected.
-For more information, see [Generating and Using Temporary Keys] (https://intl.cloud.tencent.com/document/product/436/14048).
+For more information, see [Generating and Using Temporary Keys](https://intl.cloud.tencent.com/document/product/436/14048).

 ### What should I do if the key information such as APPID and SecretId is leaked?